 The first interactions with the soccer metaverse allow users to create a lineup, choosing from the different available formations.
 This is important for you to check if you need any more players from a given role, and above all, to test the lineup skills of multiple lineups.

 The lineup skill is the main indicator to estimate what will be the result of the match and is calculated based on all of the skills of the players selected to be part of the lineup.

-On the first version of the PvE, the lineup skill will take into account three characteristics:
+The lineup skill will take into account three characteristics:

 - Current abilities of the player: knowing the abilities most important in each specific role it’s possible to calculate how a player will perform in other specific roles, depending on the abilities.
 When training systems are introduced, it will be possible to improve a specific ability of a player that will help him play better in other specific roles.

 - Role knowledge: a player will have different knowledge levels of a role.
 For example, a Left Wing Back (LWB) will have good knowledge of Left Back (LB) role and normal knowledge of Left Winger (LW), but low knowledge of Center Attacking Midfielder (CAM).
 This role knowledge also will be able to be improved with player training systems.

 Regarding role knowledge and positioning, it is always important to take into account that the overall of a player is affected by his role and the position in which he is playing.
 As you can see in the tables below, each player has top knowledge of his own role, but his knowledge of other roles is smaller: